grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 Through discussion with some good souls who acknowledged that the patterns is not overly popular and well-known and who encouraged me to write something about it, I decided to put together this article, documenting how I understand, use and evolve my drivers.

 > ### Note
 > All the code in this folder is companion content to this article.
 The article does not discuss every part of the sample code.
-I encourage you to inspect it and play with it in your IDE of choice.
+I encourage you to inspect it and play with it in your IDE.

 # Examples